-S3 deans write excuse notes to verify medical or personal circumstances for professors or, in some cases, to support an undergraduate's request for assistance with their academic obligations.
-A student who thinks they might need an excuse note, or who has been asked to get an excuse note from a professor should be in touch with S3.
+A student who thinks they might need academic flexibility, or who has been asked to get academic flexibility from a professor should be in touch with S3.
 In most cases, the student will be asked to email their professor with the specific request and to CC the S3 dean.
 The email should include a general description of the problem and a specific request regarding the academics.
 If part of the student's request is delaying coursework, the email should include a proposal for making up the work.
-S3 may follow-up with a supportive email, but generally only after the student has had an in-person meeting with a dean.
+S3 may follow-up with verifying email, but generally only after the student has had an in-person meeting with a dean.
 In rare instances (e.g., serious emergencies), a dean in S3 will contact professors on behalf of the student.

-NOTE: Circumstances that do not fall into these categories should be discussed with a dean in order to come up with an appropriate resolution.
+NOTE: Circumstances that do not fall into these categories (e.g., conflicts with extracurriculars or other scheduled non-academic commitments) should be discussed with a dean by visiting the S3 virtual drop-in queue or making an appointment.